kojix2/cry-wasm/README.md

 - Cry::Wasm allows you to define functions, not Crystal methods
   - default arguments, keyword arguments, and block arguments are not available.
+  - Instance variables and class variables are not available.
   - Garbage collection is not supported.
 It is very likely that it will not be supported in the future.

 ## Type conversion